coolshare/ReactReduxPattern/README.md

 Than I will list some commonly used ones.

  - <b>Access store globally</b>. <br>
-   Problem: access to some store and store related methods from anywhere is not easy and using many store related methods as-is does not meet our need.
+   ==Problem==: access to some store and store related methods from anywhere is not easy and using many store related methods as-is does not meet our need.
 For example, we need a dispatch with callback but the as-is dispatch of Redux store does not provide that.
-We need a global access point to access store and store related methods.<br/><br/>
-   Solution: Creating a singleton wrapper instance that can be accessed globally.
+We need a global access point to access store and store related methods.<br/><br/> ==Solution==: Creating a singleton wrapper instance that can be accessed globally.
 It holds the reference of Redux store and the wrapper of store related methods that satisfies custom need.
 See code details at /services/CommunicationService.js.
    The CommunicationService will do a lot more that I will describe below.